 “The Cancer Community Center is about survivorship,” says Dave, “it’s not about research.
 It’s about helping people live, deal, and survive with their disease.
 There’s just a huge treasure trove of resources there.
 One thing they do that we love is they take the isolationist aspect of cancer and bring people back into the community.”

 Every penny Chris and Dave spent on their event came out of their own pockets and every penny they made went to the Cancer Community Center.
-Three years ago they all decided to join forces and now the bike ride and lobster bake are part of a huge daylong event called the Fight Back Festival.
-It’s held at Pineland Farms in New Gloucester, and has become one of the Cancer Community Center’s premier fundraisers.
+Four years ago they all decided to join forces and now the bike ride and lobster bake are part of a huge daylong event called the Fight Back Festival.
+The festival is a family-friendly biking, running and walking event held each year at Pineland Farms in New Gloucester.
+It has become one of the Cancer Community Center’s premier fundraisers.

 The Real Story Behind “Not Dead Yet”